-Submissions should use the ACM SIGPLAN Conference Format, 10 point font, using the font family Times New Roman.
+Submissions should use the new ACM SIGPLAN Conference Format using the sigconf option, using the font family Times New Roman.
 All submissions should be in PDF format.
 If you use LaTeX or Word, please use the provided ACM SIGPLAN Templates provided here.
 Otherwise, follow the author instructions.

 To ensure that papers stay focused on their core contributions, submissions of research papers should be no more than 6 pages, including bibliographic references.